jhajek/Linux-text-book-part-1/Chapter-02/chapter-02.md

  In late 1985 the [FSF](http://www.fsf.org/ "FSF") -- *Free Software Foundation*, was formed to be the holder of all the intellectual property of the GNU project with the motto:

- > “Our mission

-  to preserve, protect and promote the freedom to use, study, copy, modify, and redistribute computer software, and to defend the rights of Free Software users.”
+ > “Our mission is to preserve, protect and promote the freedom to use, study, copy, modify, and redistribute computer software, and to defend the rights of Free Software users.”

 #### GCC, BASH, and GNU Tools